 What does the fee actually fund?

 The Student Union Facility Fee funds a portion of the $118 million construction of the new Ohio Union and covers future building renewals, meaning that the future building needs can be quickly addressed to keep the facility in conditions that best support student needs.
-While the fee does not fund actual programs inside the Ohio Union, it provides unique event and meeting spaces, a variety of dining options, and spaces specifically for students.
-The new Ohio Union offers the Archie M. Griffin Grand Ballroom, one of the largest event spaces in central Ohio, a performance hall, the U.S. Bank Conference Theatre, more than 30 meeting rooms, designated student organization space including student organization offices, customized student lounge space, and seven dining options.
+While the fee does not fund actual programs inside the Ohio Union, it provides unique event and meeting spaces, a variety of dining options and spaces specifically for students.
+The new Ohio Union offers the Archie M. Griffin Grand Ballroom, one of the largest event spaces in central Ohio, a performance hall, the U.S. Bank Conference Theater, more than 30 meeting rooms, designated student organization space including student organization offices, customized student lounge space and seven dining options.
 Most meeting rooms are free to student organizations and other rooms are given at a discount.

 Because students pay a fee, there are benefits beyond access to the spaces mentioned above.
 Special catering menus that offer a variety of affordable options have been developed exclusively for student organizations.
 The Center for Student Leadership and Service, housed in the Ohio Union, features small group meeting rooms that any student is able to reserve.

 Who pays the fee?

 All enrolled students (both part-time and full-time; undergraduate, graduate and professional) at the Columbus Campus of The Ohio State University pay the Student Union Facility Fee.